puppetlabs/bolt/2-acquiring-nodes/README.md

 # Next steps

-Now you have nodes with which to experiment with `bolt` you can move on to:
+Now that you have nodes with which to experiment with `bolt` you can move on to:

 1. [Running Commands](../3-running-commands)